KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Data Preparation
 To make the model perform better and produce more reliable predictions, a thorough data preparation process was conducted.
 This step is crucial to ensure that the dataset is clean, consistent, and suitable for machine learning algorithms.
 The following techniques were applied in the notebook, in the order they were executed:
-- Dropping Duplicate Records: duplicate rows in the dataset can skew the model by overrepresenting certain patterns.
-This process ensures that each instance in the training data is unique, avoiding bias in learning and helping to prevent overfitting.
-Therefore, we used:
+- Dropping Duplicate Records: Duplicate rows in the dataset can skew the model by overrepresenting certain patterns.
+To ensure that each instance in the training data is unique and to prevent bias and overfitting, duplicate entries were identified and removed.
     <pre>
        # Drop Duplicate Columns
        diabetes = diabetes.drop_duplicates()
     </pre>

-- Removing Irrelevant Values: some values in the dataset may not contribute meaningful information or are too rare to be statistically significant.
-In this case:
+- Removing Irrelevant Values: Some values in the dataset may be irrelevant or too rare to contribute meaningful statistical insight.
+These values were examined and removed to improve data quality and model learning efficiency.
     <pre>
        # Drop Unnecesary Value on Gender Column
        gender_label = diabetes[diabetes['gender'] == 'Other'].index